MicrosoftDocs/SupportArticles-docs/support/sql/admin/logging-data-storage-algorithms.md

 To observe significant performance changes that occur in SQL Server on a caching drive, the transaction rate was increased by using small transactions.

-Testing shows that high writes activity of buffers that is less than 512 KB or greater than 2 MB can cause slow performance.
+Testing shows that high writes activity of buffers that's less than 512 KB or greater than 2 MB can cause slow performance.

 Consider the following example: